-Step 1: Discuss with course instructor (if appropriate)

-Step 2: Discuss with Student Services Representative, who will neutrally and impartially assist students in solving problems and resolving complaints

-Step 3: If necessary, submit a written appeal to the Program Chair or designee
+- Step 1: Discuss with course instructor (if appropriate) - Step 2: Discuss with Student Services Representative, who will neutrally and impartially assist students in solving problems and resolving complaints - Step 3: If necessary, submit a written appeal to the Program Chair or designee

 After the second step, a grievance must be submitted in writing to the Program Chair or designee by the end of the academic session following the session in which the action being appealed occurred.
-If the grievance is not satisfactorily resolved, it will be then taken to the Vice President of Academic Affairs.
+If the grievance is not satisfactorily resolved, it will be then taken to the Chief Academic Officer.

-When a final decision has been reached, the Vice President of Academic Affairs or designee notifies all relevant parties in writing.
-If a grade change or other record revision is required, the Vice President of Academic Affairs or designee notifies the Registrar.
+When a final decision has been reached, the Chief Academic Officer or designee notifies all relevant parties in writing.
+If a grade change or other record revision is required, the Chief Academic Officer or designee notifies the Registrar.
 The Registrar makes appropriate change(s) to the student's records.
-The decision of the Vice President of Academic Affairs or designee is final.
+The decision of the Chief Academic Officer or designee is final.